DAVCrew/Energy-Consumption-Data-Analysis-and-Visualization-India/README.md

-# Energy Consumption Data Analysis & Visualization India (2019-2020)
+# PowerPulse: Analyzing India'sEnergy Trends (2019-2020)

 This project presents an in-depth analysis of electricity consumption across major Indian states during the years 2019 and 2020.
 It highlights consumption patterns, regional differences, seasonal variations, and the effects of the COVID-19 lockdown on energy demand.
 (All insights are based on the project PDF.)